comp423-23s/final-project-final-d5/forum.md

 ## Overview
 The CSXL forum is a tool for students and faculty to share and promote resources about technology and computer science.
-Having this forum would faciliate increased communicatiion in what resources were helpful for a certain class, how a student could prepare for a class they are planning to take next semester, or just fuel general curiousity about topics in computer science and technology.
+Having this forum would faciliate increased communication in what resources were helpful for a certain class, how a student could prepare for a class they are planning to take next semester, or just in general curiousity about topics in computer science and technology.

 As of now, registered CSXL users are able to:
 * Post resources and information to the forum